uconneeb/evolution/reading.md

 ### Lecture 8 (Modeling natural selection)

-This is a lot of reading!
+This (below) represents a lot of reading!
 You need not read all of this.
 Treat this as suggestions for sections in the textbook that can provide alternative (and more in-depth) explanations of what I mention in lecture.
 That is, if what is presented in lecture is perfectly clear, you may not need to look at these readings.